Hunter Dozier

-Hunter William Dozier (born August 22, 1991) is an American professional baseball third baseman who is a free agent.
+Hunter William Dozier (born August 22, 1991) is an American former professional baseball third baseman, outfielder and first baseman.
 He has previously played in Major League Baseball (MLB) for the Kansas City Royals.
 The Royals selected Dozier eighth overall in the first round of the 2013 MLB draft after he played college baseball for the Stephen F. Austin Lumberjacks.
 He made his MLB debut in 2016.

 Amateur career

 Dozier attended Denton High School in Denton, Texas, where he played for the school's baseball and American football teams; Dozier played shortstop for the baseball team and quarterback in football.
 His football career was hampered by a broken collarbone in his junior year.
 He focused on baseball in his senior year of high school having intention to play college baseball.

 Dozier went on to Stephen F. Austin State University, where he played college baseball for the Stephen F. Austin Lumberjacks baseball team.
 In 2013, he was named the Southland Conference Player of the Year and a finalist for the Brooks Wallace Award, given annually to the best shortstop in college baseball.